nimious/libusb/README.md

 If you are using Linux then libusb is most likely already installed on your computer.
-If your Linux distribution includes a package manager or community repository, it likely also have the latest pre-compiled binaries for libusb.
+If your Linux distribution includes a package manager or community repository, it likely also has the latest pre-compiled binaries for libusb.

 For example, on ArchLinux you can get the library from the package manager:

 `sudo pacman -Sy libusb`

-Alternatively, you can download the latest source code from the libusb web site and compile it yourself.
+Alternatively, you can download the latest source code from the libusb GitHub repository and compile the library yourself.

 ### Mac OSX